FerdinandBeaman/Phase4Project/README.md

 ## Methods

-This project utilized Count Vectorization and TF-TDF Vectorization.
+This project utilized Count Vectorization and TF-IDF Vectorization.
 The data was not large enough for me to resort to using a hashing vectorizer.
 For the modeling, a simple Naive Bayes was used.
 Despite the model's shortcomings on paper, it (allegedly) performs just as well as more complex modeling systems but at reduced cost to your machine.

 I also made heavy use of the Fuzz library to find ambiguous tweets.
 You can see how while even when tweets are exactly identical, they are not rated identically: